vaibhavbarala26/Front-end/README.md

   - Progress bar (%), updating in real-time.
 - Progress automatically increases over time based on start/end times.
 - Items auto-remove when progress reaches 100%.
-- **Added a Queue Add Form** to demonstrate the mechanism of adding new items dynamically to the queue.

 ### Table & Inventory (Drag and Drop)
 - Inventory and Crafting Table support drag-and-drop operations.